 Installing windsocks, clearing rocks, repairing and installing fence, and blocking old roads are some of the projects completed to date.
-A vault toilet will be installed at Negrito in 2019, thanks to many years of increasing airstrip utilization, establishing credibility, and NMPA member donations.
+A vault toilet was installed at Negrito in 2019, thanks to many years of increasing airstrip utilization, establishing credibility, and NMPA member donations.

 NMPA in partnership with the USFS and the Recreational Aviation Foundation maintains a list of priority projects for expanding recreational opportunities in the Gila.
 Rainy Mesa was returned to operational status in 2020 and Sacaton in 2023.

 For a map, photos, and details of the Gila airstrips, download this excerpt from our annual presentation at Oshkosh.
 Gila Airstrips Overview